epfl-ada/ada-2021-project-therealabracadabra/README.md

 - Marc Mettler: Website and datastory.
 - Sinda M'Saada: Quotations pickle files creation, topic detection and common nouns.

+## Files
+Readng_the_Big_Data.ipynb is the code that reads the chunks and saves the data as pickles.
+It is also where a filtering check is done.
+Quotes_Analysis_AllYears.ipynb is the code that looks at the number of quotes per topic and for all years.
+It is also where the number of quotes for democrats and republicans is analysed.
+Yearly_Quotes_Analysis.ipynb is the code that analysis all quotations realted to Fox News and New York Times by year for specific topics.
+It looks to the number of quotes.
+Covid_Sentiment_Analysis.ipynb is the code of sentiment analysis for the covid topic.

 # Website
 [Link to our datastory](https://mmettler21.github.io/political_analysis/)